Torus fibrations and localization of index III

 \section{The case of torus action}

-Let $G$ be an $n$-dimensional torus.
-We endow $G$ with a {\it rational} flat Riemannian metric.
-Precisely speaking we take a Euclidean metric on the Lie algebra of $G$ such that the intersection of the integral lattice and the lattice generated by some orthonormal basis is a sublattice of rank $n$.
-We extend the metric to the whole $G$.
-Let $H$ be a closed subgroup of $G$.
-We denote by $H^{o}$ the identity component of $H$.
-Let $H^{\bot}$ be the orthogonal complement of $H^o$ defined as the image of the orthogonal complement of the Lie algebra of $H$ by the exponential map.
-Since the metric is rational $H^{\bot}$ is well-defined as a compact connected subgroup of $G$ and it has only finitely many intersection points $H \cap H^{\bot}$.

-Let $K$ be a compact Lie group.
+Let $G$ be a compact torus and $K$ a compact Lie group.
 Let $V$ be a smooth manifold equipped with an action of $G\times K$ and a $G\times K$-invariant almost complex structure $J$.
 We take and fix a Riemannian metric $g$ on $V$ which is invariant by the almost complex structure $J$ and the $G\times K$-action.
 Let $L\to V$ be a $G\times K$-equivariant Hermitian line bundle over $V$ equipped with a $G\times K$-invariant Hermitian connection $\nabla$.
 Note that since $\nabla$ is invariant under the torus action the restriction of $(L,\nabla)$ to each $G$-orbit is a flat line bundle.
-We denote by $G_x$ the stabilizer subgroup of $G$ at a point $x\in V$.
 Let $A$ be the set of subgroups of $G$ which appears as the identity component of the stabilizer group at some point $x\in V$.
 We assume the following four conditions.

 \begin{enumerate} \item Each $G$-orbit is totally real, i.e., any subspace $\xi$ of the tangent space of the orbit satisfies $\xi\cap J\xi=0$. \item Each $G$-orbit has positive dimension. \item $A$ is a finite set. \item For each $x\in V$ there exists an open neighborhood $V_x$ of $x$ such that $gV_x=V_{gx}$ for all $g\in G$ and the restriction of $L$ to $G_x^{\perp}$-orbit $G_x^{\perp}y$ has no $G_x^{\perp}$-invariant nontrivial parallel sections for all $y\in V_x$.